dhellmann/pymotw-3/source/sys/limits.rst

 ==============

-The structure :data:`int_info` holds information about the internal represenatation of integers used by the interpreter.
+The structure :data:`int_info` holds information about the internal representation of integers used by the interpreter.

 .. include:: sys_int_info.py
    :literal: